Mason-MBdev/Mason-MBdev.github.io/docs/WebChess/README.md

 ### Host a Game

 1. Enter a password and click **Host**.
-2. Share the game ID and password with your friend.
+2. Share the game ID and password with your opponent.
 3. Wait for them to join, and the game will start once they are connected.

 ### Join a Game